-Hello, an officer has transferred from our district who is very good and honest officer.
-We are very happy because he had taken control over the crimes.
+Hello, an officer has transferred from our district who is a very good and honest officer.
+We are very happy because he had taken control of the crimes.
 But due to unfavourable with the present government he has been transferred.
-We have decided to file a petition before the high court for stay of his transfer, we want to know that a public can file any petition for stay of the transfer.
+We have decided to file a petition before the high court for a stay of his transfer, we want to know that the public can file any petition for stay of the transfer.

-Transfer and posting of an officer is the prerogative of executive.
-It is an administrative order and only executive can take decision in this respect.
+Transfer and posting of an officer is the prerogative of the executive.
+It is an administrative order and the only executive can decide in this respect.
 However, in certain circumstances court can interfere but solely on the petition of the officer transferred.

-Infringement of a right which is adjudicable by the court is essential requirement for filing any suit or proceeding.
+Infringement of a right which is adjudicated by the court is an essential requirement for filing any suit or proceeding.
 A person aggrieved can file suit or seek remedy from the court.

 In Sagir Ahmad vs State of Uttar Pradesh 1954 SC: the supreme court of India has held that the existence of the legal right is the foundation of the exercise of the writ jurisdiction by the court.
 The legal right that can be enforced must be the right of the opponent himself.

-Thus it is clear from the above discussion that a stranger, however general public of the city, cannot file a writ for stay of an officer.
-It cannot be said that public is aggrieved party due to transfer of an officer.
+Thus it is clear from the above discussion that a stranger, however, the general public of the city, cannot file a writ for a stay of an officer.
+It cannot be said that the public is the aggrieved party due to the transfer of an officer.
 It is presumed that every officer is honest and dedicated to the service of people.